Chapter 5: Stereochemistry

 ""

 A bit further investigation is necessary to get the conclusion.
-Let’s rotate the groups around the 2nd chirality centre of structure (you can use the molecular model to do the rotation, that is very helpful for visualizing the spatial arrangement of the groups):
+Let’s rotate the groups around the 2nd chirality centre of structure (you can use the molecular model to do the rotation, which is very helpful for visualizing the spatial arrangement of the groups):

 ""